electricimp/Wiznet_5500/README.md

 ### openConnection(*ip, port[, mode][, callback]*)

 This method finds a socket that is not in use and initializes a connection for the socket.
+It takes the following parameters:

 | Parameter | Data Type | Required | Default Value | Description |
 | --- | --- | --- | --- | --- |